underthecurve/r-data-cleaning-tricks/R-datacleaning-tricks.md

 unemployment <- read_excel('unemployment.xlsx')
 ```

 Right now, the data are in what's commonly referred to as "wide" format, meaning the variables (unemployment rate for each year) are spread across rows.
 This might be good for presentation, but it's not great for certain calculations or graphing.
-"Wide" format data also becomes confusing, especially if other variables are added.
+"Wide" format data also becomes confusing if other variables are added.

-We need to change the format from "wide" to "long," meaning that the columns (`2012`, `2013`, `2014`, `2015`, `2016`) sbould be converted into a new variable, which we'll call `Year`, with repeated values for each country.
+We need to change the format from "wide" to "long," meaning that the columns (`2012`, `2013`, `2014`, `2015`, `2016`) will be converted into a new variable, which we'll call `Year`, with repeated values for each country.
 And the unemployment rates will be put into a new variable, which we'll call `Rate.Unemployed`.

 We'd like the data to look like this: